homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/docs/config.md

 * `startInsideCleaning` (string):
 InsideCleaning value with each state change made with Homekit (e.g. activation): do nothing, set on, set off.

+* `maxAttempts` (integer):
+Maximum number of failed login attempts.
+If set to 0 - without the limit.

+* `refreshInterval` (integer):
+Refresh interval in minutes.
+0 - disabled.
+Recomended min.
+10 minutes.
+Maximum 360 minutes (6 hours).
+Note: More frequent refresh would result in too much daily number of requests to the Panasonic server, which could result in an account lock for 24 hours, or even a complete API lock.

+* `debugMode` (boolean):
+If `true`, the plugin will print debugging information to the Homebridge log.

 ## Oscillate Switch